A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Ethics Statement

-By and large, the contribution of this work lies in the synthetic creation of a QA dataset and its evaluation using (a) alternative RAG configurations and (b) a manually curated dataset.
+The case-study corpus is sourced from open-public defense documents rather than classified or proprietary material.
+We will release the seed documents, prompts, reproducible code, and derived benchmark instances with provenance fields, subject to document licenses and sensitivity constraints.
+The contribution of this work lies in the synthetic creation of a QA benchmark, an evaluation framework, and an adaptation setting.
 The defense application described in this paper is restricted to answering questions based on a fixed set of defense documents.
-The system does not make decisions, take actions, or replace human judgment.
-All interpretation and downstream use of its outputs remain the responsibility of human operators and fall outside the scope of this work.
+The system does not make decisions, take actions, or replace human judgment; all interpretation and downstream use of its outputs remain the responsibility of human operators and fall outside the scope of this work.
+We expect that practitioners applying DoRA to other specialist domains will perform their own ethics review appropriate to that domain.